w5xd/ASW12V/README.md

 All the input and output power and ground circuits are optically isolate from the USB power and ground.

+The enclosures presented here are in two different configurations.
+This one has 24 channel control:
 <p align='center'><img src='Picture24Channel.jpg' alt='Picture24Channel.jpg'/></p>

+The other enclosure is half as wide and controls 12 channels.